nushackers/nushackers-site/_posts/2017-03-30-digest-a-parallelized-ray-tracer-in-the-browser.md

 let canvas = kernel.getCanvas ()
 document.body.appendChild (canvas)
 ```
-<p class="caption"> A simple GPU.js kernel that creates a 800 x 600
+_A simple GPU.js kernel that creates a 800 x 600 blue canvas using
-blue canvas using the GPU and inserts it into a web page's body.</p>
+the GPU and inserts it into a web page's body._

 However, there are some caveats.
 GPU.js is still in its early stages
 of development and so only supports a limited subset of JavaScript.
 It